corneliana/all-in-one/Internet/3 - Cloud Computing/Understanding AWS/4 - Data Storage.md

 	- Oracle does **NOT** support IAM Database Authentication

 ## **DynamoDB**: Fully managed NoSQL database.
+- A NoSQL database service for unstructured data, like a magical notebook that instantly stores and retrieves notes no matter how many you have.
 - **serverless** with no servers to provision, patch, or manage and no software to install, maintain or operate.
 - auto scales tables up and down to adjust for capacity and maintain performance.
 Also provides the on-demand backup capability to create full backups of tables for long-term retention and archival for regulatory compliance needs.
 - provides both provisioned (specify RCU & WCU) and on-demand (pay for what you use) capacity modes.
 RCU = “Read Capacity Units,” and WCU = “Write Capacity Units."
 RCU and WCU are decoupled, so you can increase/decrease each value separately.